-The GTA Rehab Network is leading an initiative to increase timely access to post-acute rehabilitation for hip fracture patients, that includes the following components:
+The GTA Rehab Network is working to increase timely access to rehabilitation for hip fracture patients.

-- Data sharing for benchmarking: The Network analyzes and disseminates quarterly, organization-specific data on hip fracture patients.
-Data elements include time to surgery, length of stay, ALC days and discharge destination, among others.
-Hospitals are measuring their performance against the benchmark and each other and performance is improving.
+- Data sharing for benchmarking: The Network analyzes organization-specific data on hip fracture patients for acute care and rehabilitation hospitals in the Toronto Central LHIN.
+Hospitals are measuring their performance against the recommended benchmarks in the quality-based procedures clinical handbook and each other to improve their performance.